jcolag/entropy-arbitrage/2023-02-23-icarus-factor.md

 ## The Icarus Factor

-As you may already know, the title refers to [Icarus](https://en.wikipedia.org/wiki/Icarus), the son of mythical craftsman Daedalus, who escaped the Labyrinth of King Minos with artificial wings.
+As you may already know, the title refers to {% wiki Icarus|Icarus|en %}, the son of mythical craftsman Daedalus, who escaped the Labyrinth of King Minos with artificial wings.
 Icarus failed to follow his father's directions and flew "too close to the Sun," melting the wax that held his wings together.

 This episode tries *so* hard to tie its different plots together thematically, but fails while also failing to tie the title to the plots, other that some people have fathers...